 A home health aide is a trained healthcare professional employed by the family members or friends of a patient in order to provide long-term assistance for the personal and health-related needs of a patient.
 The job is different from a registered nurse because he or she works only under the supervision and advice of a nurse or therapist who specializes in the condition of the patient.
 Usually, an aide’s services are required for months or years, or for as long as the patient is in need of direct assistance and supervision.

-Home Health Aide Career Training Programs
+Looking For Free Home Health Aide Training

 Call Us For FREE ESTIMATE Today at +1-908-747-4002